 Note: This option is for everyone who does not NOT need high-quality screenshots and also does not want to download any tools.

 If there’s one Windows feature that I totally love then it’s the Snipping Tool.
-You can take a screenshot of your desktop in less than 3 seconds.
+You can take a screenshot of your desktop in less than 3 seconds and all versions of Windows have it.

 Windows 7/8: Open the Snipping Tool, then click on “New”.
 The area behind the snipping tool will be greyed out and you can now draw a rectangle to make your screenshot.
 The rectangle defines the size of your screenshot.
 Draw a large one if you want to take a screenshot of the whole desktop.